SamSeban/TIAGo-NLUI/README.md

 ## Features

+- **Audio Capture Options**: Offers flexibility in command input through live audio recording from a microphone or processing pre-recorded audio files.
 - **Speech Recognition**: Utilizes Google's Speech-to-Text API to accurately convert spoken language into text.
-- **Command Interpretation**: Employs the T5 transformer model for understanding the intent behind the transcribed text and mapping it to specific robot actions.
+- **Command Interpretation**: Employs GPT4 model for understanding the intent behind the transcribed text and mapping it to a specific PDDL format problem.
-- **Audio Capture Options**: Offers flexibility in command input through live audio recording from a microphone or processing pre-recorded audio files.
-- **Modular Design**: Facilitates easy extension and customization for different languages, commands, and actions, catering to a wide range of applications and user needs.

 ## Getting Started